|Women's Leadership & Mentoring Program|

 WLMP: Mid-Career Leaders

-This new component of WLMP targets women who have reached a mid-career point in their professional development and seek guidance on issues related to continued growth in job skills; negotiating the management hierarchy; and gaining greater influence both on the job and in the community.
+WLMP will support five mentorship pairs in the Mid-Career Leaders cohort during 2017-2018.
+This component of WLMP targets women who have reached a mid-career point in their professional development and seek guidance on issues related to continued growth in job skills; negotiating the management hierarchy; and gaining greater influence both on the job and in the community.

 Mentees have a chance to: get career guidance from experienced nonprofit leaders; build the skills necessary to take the next step in their careers; expand their professional networks by interfacing with women who are guiding and transforming Chicago's nonprofit and philanthropy sectors; and gain access to exclusive workshops and networking events.